Kento555/EC2-retrieve-secrets--from-Secret-Manager/README.md

 1. Create an IAM **role** that the EC2 instance will assume.
 2. Attach the IAM policy (above) to the EC2 role.
-3. When launching your EC2 instance, assign the IAM role to the instance.
+3. When launching EC2 instance, assign the IAM role to the instance.

 ### **Testing Access**

-After attaching the IAM role to the EC2 instance, you can use the AWS SDK or CLI on the EC2 instance to verify that the secret can be retrieved:
+After attaching the IAM role to the EC2 instance, can use the AWS SDK or CLI on the EC2 instance to verify that the secret can be retrieved:

 ```bash
 aws secretsmanager get-secret-value --secret-id prod/cart-service/credentials